Steiner-254/Cyfrin-Updraft-Course/Intermidiate/Foundry Fundamentals/S4 Smart Contract Lottery/Lesson6.md

     }
 ```

 - Don't worry!
 We will create a `custom error` for that in the next lesson.
-But before that let's talk randomness.
+But before that let's talk `randomness`.